 Rolls both ways (front to back, back to front) 7 months Yes Don't remember I have this written down, I'll look it up later but it's Owen's room and he's asleep.

-Supports whole weight on legs 7 months Yes-ish 2 yrs & 1 month He can do this for a few seconds in his walker
+Supports whole weight on legs 7 months Yes 2 yrs & 1 month At two years he could do this in his walker for short periods.
+He did not start fully doing this until 3 years old after his surgery.0

 Reaches with one hand 7 months Yes A long time ago